 As of March 2007, the FCC maintains that Local Number Portability rules do not apply to VoIP service providers such as Vonage; however, Vonage states that subscriber numbers may be transferred to other companies per its Terms of Service (section 6.6).
 Vonage states that LNP transfers are handled by Focal Communications, but Focal was acquired by Broadwing Corporation which itself was acquired by Level 3 Communications.

+Service Issues VOIP service is dependent on consistent broadband-ISP uptime and VOIP-equipment compatibility with the ISP's modem.
 There have been widespread reports of difficulty in operating Fax machines on Vonage lines, either dedicated Fax lines, or regular Vonage lines.
 Difficulties have also been reported with residential alarm systems and TiVo.
+[Citation needed]

 Also the "Baud Rate" should be lowered to no more than "9600".
 When faxing the fax should be set to "Standard" instead of "Photo or Fine."
 It is important to note with faxing that your internet connection more than Vonage really dictates if you are going to be able to fax consistently.
-There are also settings on the device such as codces, jitter buffer and rx tx gains that can be adjusted to improve Vonage faxing.
+There are also settings on the device such as codecs, jitter buffer and rx tx gains that can be adjusted to improve Vonage faxing.
 All these things combined make faxing with Vonage close to faxing over a landline.